 Sticker price - scholarships and financial aid = net price

 How will you find out your net price?
 When you apply for admission to St. Edward’s, you’ll automatically be considered for academic scholarships.
 Then, when you fill out the Free Application for Federal Student Aid — or FAFSA — you’ll be considered for additional grants and loans.
 (Check out our tips to completing the FAFSA.)
-Last year, the average grant (money that doesn’t have to be paid back) was $28,771.
+Last year, the average scholarship and/or grant (money that doesn’t have to be paid back) awarded to our first-year students was $37,215.

 The FAFSA uses information about your family size, income and assets to calculate your Expected Family Contribution, or EFC.
 Colleges award financial aid based on the difference between their sticker price and your EFC.
 That’s why, after you’ve been awarded financial aid, a school with a high sticker price might become as affordable as a school with a much lower one.
 The real bottom line — what you’ll actually pay, after you’ve been offered scholarships and grants — is your net price.